x-square/data_analytics/24-01-advanced-data-analytics.md

 - Organize tasks into milestones
 - Create a project proposal for the Waze data team

-> [!NOTE]
-> The story, all names, characters, and incidents portrayed in these projects are fictitious.
+Note that the story, all names, characters, and incidents portrayed in these projects are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 And, the data shared in this project has been created for pedagogical purposes.

 ### Key takeaways